stfc/PSyclone/doc/transformations.rst

 porting and/or debugging of an OpenACC application as it provides explicit control over what data is present on a device for a given (part of an) Invoke routine.

+The PGI compiler provides an alternative approach to controlling data movement through its 'unified memory' option (``-ta=tesla:managed``).
+When this is enabled the compiler itself takes on the task of ensuring that data is copied to/from the GPU when required.
+(Note that this approach can struggle with Fortran code containing derived types however.)

 As well as ensuring the correct data is copied to and from the remote device, OpenACC directives must also be added to a code in order to